[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 ▼ (attach)

-2. Firewall Policy <-- [Update] Bundles rule groups and passes them to the engine
+2. Firewall Policy <-- [Update] Bundles rule groups and passes to the engine

 ▼ (auto-sync)

-3. Firewall <-- [Apply] Configuration reaches the endpoint within the VPC
+3. Firewall <-- [Apply] Configuration is delivered to the VPC endpoint

-This time, we'll create a new "rule group" that permits only traffic to api.search.brave.com (TLS SNI), then associate it with the policy (brave-egress-policy) already created by CDK in Chapter 4, to actually open a hole in the VPC's communication.
+This time, we'll create a new "rule group" that allows only traffic to api.search.brave.com (TLS SNI), and attach it to the policy (brave-egress-policy) already created by the CDK in Chapter 4, to actually open a hole in VPC communications.

-This policy was created with CDK as STRICT_ORDER with default action aws:drop_established (no rule groups = all egress blocked).
-By adding a permit rule group to this, traffic to api.search.brave.com will finally be allowed through.
+This policy was created by CDK with STRICT_ORDER and default action aws:drop_established (no rule groups = blocks all egress).
+By adding an allow rule group to it, traffic to api.search.brave.com can finally pass through.

-Run these operations from your local terminal (not inside the EC2).
+This work is executed from your local machine (not from inside the EC2).

-First, create an allow list (ALLOWLIST) rule group definition.
+First, create the allowlist (ALLOWLIST) rule group definition.

-Save the following content on your local terminal as a file named allow-brave.json (it will be loaded as file://allow-brave.json in the create-rule-group command later).
+Save the following content on your local machine with the filename allow-brave.json (it will be read as file://allow-brave.json in the subsequent create-rule-group command).

 Note that STRICT_ORDER is one of the stateful rule evaluation methods.
-It "evaluates from top to bottom in the order you specify (by Priority, with smaller numbers evaluated first), and if no rule matches, applies the default action (in this case, drop = block)."
-This creates the behavior of "allow only domains on the permit list, block everything else."
-Since the CDK policy (brave-egress-policy) is created with STRICT_ORDER, the rule group side must also be aligned to STRICT_ORDER (they cannot be attached if the evaluation methods don't match).
+It evaluates rules "from top to bottom in the order you assign (by Priority, smaller numbers are evaluated first), and if no rule matches, applies the default action (in this case drop = block)."
+This creates the behavior of "allow only domains on the allowlist, block everything else."
+Since the CDK policy (brave-egress-policy) was created with STRICT_ORDER, the rule group side must also be aligned with STRICT_ORDER (if the evaluation methods don't match, attachment will fail).

 {